CassandraSehic/CassandraSehic/aboutme.md

 ### What About Future Me?

 While I might not have a precise vision of where I'll be in ten years, I'm certain about one thing: the "where" matters more to me than the "what."
-Every organization needs a financial analyst or developer, but I'm drawn to businesses with compelling, intriguing goals.
+Every organization needs a researcher, financial analyst, or developer, but I'm drawn to businesses with compelling, intriguing goals.
 I want to not just be a part of such organizations but to actively contribute to achieving their objectives.
 My belief is firm: I can learn anything I set my mind to.
 This conviction is backed by the diverse set of skills I've acquired in the tech and finance sectors through my [past work experiences](https://www.linkedin.com/in/cassandrasehic/), academic pursuits, and personal endeavors.
 I'm on the lookout for exceptional opportunities, and ready to invest my passion and effort wholeheartedly.